-When Home Depot Inc. became the first merchant to hire Walmart Inc.’s GoLocal delivery service to offer same-day and next-day delivery, it was a step toward important goals for each giant retailer.
+When The Home Depot Inc. became the first merchant to hire Walmart Inc.’s GoLocal delivery service to offer same-day and next-day delivery, it was a step toward important goals for each giant retailer.

 For the home-improvement retailer, the deal is another step toward reaching its fast delivery goals.
 For Walmart, the agreement represents the creation of a non-retail line of business that leverages its existing, vast logistics network.